 The present report further investigates the multi-criteria decision making tool named Fuzzy Compromise Programming.
 Comparison of different fuzzy set ranking methods (required for processing fuzzy information) is performed.
 A complete sensitivity analysis concerning decision maker’s risk preferences was carried out for three water resources systems, and compromise solutions identified.
 Then, a weights sensitivity analysis was performed on one of the three systems to see whether the rankings would change in response to changing weights.
 It was found that this particular system was robust to the changes in weights.

 An inquiry was made into the possibility of modifying Fuzzy Compromise Programming to include participation of multiple decision makers or experts.
 This was accomplished by merging a technique known as Group Decision Making Under Fuzziness, with Fuzzy Compromise Programming.
 Modified technique provides support for the group decision making under multiple criteria in a fuzzy environment.

 Department of Civil and Environmental Engineering, The University of Western Ontario

 Civil and Environmental Engineering

 Prodanovic, Predrag, "Fuzzy Set Ranking Methods and Multiple Expert Decision Making" (2001).
 Water Resources Research Report.
-Book 2.
+2.